 It is worth noting that the counties of the historic Ulster Province share a border with counties in both Connacht and Leinster Provinces, which are exclusively in the Republic of Ireland.
 The neighboring counties include Leitrim, Longford, Westmeath, Meath, and Louth.
 Although it seems unlikely that oral family history intended any of these by the use of “Northern Ireland,” it is entirely possible.

-With an understanding of the likely meaning of “Northern Ireland” as recorded in the Bible of Delmar Kernan, attention can be turned to what might be revealed from general sources like demographic studies, surname studies, Irish historical records, and genetic studies regarding a more specific origin for the Kernan family in Ireland.
+With an understanding of the likely meaning of “Northern Ireland” as recorded in the Bible of Delmar Kernan, attention can be turned to what might be revealed from general sources like demographic studies, surname studies, Irish historical records, clan and surname distribution maps, and genetic studies regarding a more specific origin for the Kernan family in Ireland.

 Historical Demographic Studies

 An interesting place to start exploring the county of origin in Northern Ireland for the Kernan family is demographic studies.
 Demographics involves statistical data about populations, as well as particular groups within it.
 It can encompass a wide variety of topics.
 Studies concerning certain demographic topics may provide some insight into the county of origin in Northern Ireland for the Kernan family.
 One such study that is of particular interest are those studies statistically analyzing the counties of origins for those who immigrated to North America.
 Another demographic study of interest is religious patterns of the counties of historic Ulster Province, as well as neighboring counties.
 The following will explore both of these studies and what might be revealed from them about the county of origin for the Kernan family.